jeremyknight-me/photocollage/README.md

 # Photo Collage Screensaver
 Photo Collage Screensaver is a Windows screensaver written in .NET.
 It takes pictures from your computer and turns them into a beautiful collage screensaver.

+For installation and configuration instructions, please visit our Wiki.

 **Links**
 * Facebook Page: https://www.facebook.com/PhotoCollageScreensaver
 * Video of Screensaver Running: https://www.youtube.com/watch?v=AWpOxp9_PDo